E-boi/Better-Friends-List/README.md

 # Better-Friends-List
 a port from bd with hopefully all the feature ported

+# V0.4
+Sort your friends list by Status!
+(This button is buggy)

 # V0.3 buggy
 Sort your friends list by name! (some interesting stuff here :eyes:)
 ![image](https://user-images.githubusercontent.com/54505527/110262861-f6eaef80-7f82-11eb-8f97-462968526005.png)